Oliwier Zych: Loan to Puszcza Niepołomice

 On 4 September 2023, Zych signed for Polish top flight club Puszcza Niepołomice on a season-long loan.
 He made his Ekstraklasa debut on 15 September, in a 3–1 defeat to Śląsk Wrocław.
 On 1 April 2024, in a 1–1 home draw against Radomiak Radom, Zych was beaten by a clearance by Radomiak's goalkeeper Gabriel Kobylak from outside his box.
 Despite this, Zych received praise for his performances across the 2023–24 season, resulting in a nomination for the Ekstraklasa Goalkeeper of the Season award in May 2024.
 He returned to England at the conclusion of the season.

 Loan to Raków Częstochowa

 On 14 July 2025, Zych signed for Raków Częstochowa on loan from Aston Villa.
 Having been on the bench for Raków behind first choice goalkeeper Kacper Trelowski at the start of the campaign, Zych played for Raków's B team in the IV liga in August 2025.
+He made 29 appearances for Raków's senior team across the season, keeping nine clean sheets.
+He returned to Aston Villa at the end of the season.

+Loan to Vitória

+On 15 July 2026, Zych signed for fellow V Sports club Vitória on a season-long loan.